zachete/is-element-user-visible/README.md

 It checks for a next conditions:
 * Element is in viewport;
 * Element (or it's parents) is visible by styles values (display, visibility, opacity);
-* Element is visible within the scrollable container.
+* Element is visible within scrollable or hidden container.

 ## Install
 ```